Semionn/deep_style/README.md

 * Install Caffe framework
 * Make link (or copy) to python Caffe folder in deep_style root
 * Install python requirements from requirements.txt
-* Run deep_style.py with nesseccary arguments
+* Run deep_style.py with nesseccary arguments (use -h or --help to get list of all arguments)